The Quasi DIY Mattress: A Shortcut to Custom Comfort

 It’s like getting a ‘starter kit’ for DIY mattress-making:

-• The core support is handled for you.
+• The support layer is handled for you in the form of a basic mattress.

-• The comfort and feel are entirely up to you.
+• The comfort layers are entirely up to you in the form of toppers of your choice.

-• And best of all, you can change or replace those comfort layers whenever you like.
+• And best of all, you can change or replace those comfort layers whenever you like, or when they wear out (just like a regularly assembled DIY mattress).

 Cozy bedroom with a quasi-DIY mattress.